Crubeens

 Crubeens (from Irish crúibín, meaning "pig's trotter") are an Irish dish made of boiled pigs' feet.
 They are traditionally eaten by hand, like corn on the cob.
+Crubeens can include the pigs' calves, and can be consumed fried, broiled, baked, or otherwise prepared.

 The Irish singer Liam Clancy references them in a preamble to the song The Galway Races, and they are mentioned in the lyrics of some versions as an example of food available at a horse race.
-Crubeens can include the pigs' calves, and can be consumed fried, broiled, baked, or otherwise prepared.